 Counselors also advocate for clients’ rights and access to necessary resources, such as medical services, support groups, and vocational training.
 They work collaboratively with other health care professionals, community organizations, and treatment facilities to ensure clients receive comprehensive care and ongoing support.

-So if you are trying to obtain a Certified Alcohol and Drug (CADC) certification you need to know that it can be arduous process for anyone willing to make the effort, but the upsides to having a CD+ADC certification far outweigh any perceived downsides for both certified personnel and the community you wish to help.
+So if you are trying to obtain a Certified Alcohol and Drug (CADC) certification you need to know that it can be an arduous process for anyone willing to make the effort, but the upsides to having a CD+ADC certification far outweigh any perceived downsides for both certified personnel and the community you wish to help.

 So, are you interested in getting one of these certifications?
 Here’s your complete guide to CADC certifications.

-For New Jersey substance abuse counselors, CADC certifications license them to guide and support substance users of all stripes.
-This can include organizing small groups or one-on-one sessions with those suffering from drug or alcohol addiction.
+For New Jersey substance use counselors, CADC certifications license them to guide and support substance users of all stripes.
+This can include organizing small groups or one-on-one sessions with those suffering from drug or alcohol substance use disorder.
 Some counselors can even develop specializations, while others are trained to support a more general collection of people seeking substance use assistance.
 The certification shows you have the education and skills to properly guide those in need toward rehabilitation, inculcating trust in your employers and clients.
-Once you have become officially certified, you'll be ready to take up jobs at state-licensed facilities for which you would not have been qualified before.
+Once you have become officially certified, you’ll be ready to take up jobs at state-licensed facilities for which you would not have been qualified before.

 Navigating the variations of CADC certifications can add unforeseen hurdles on your road to certification.
 Once you understand the distinctions between each type of certification, you’ll be well on your way to counseling those who need your help the most.